Engineering > Planning Projects, Studies & Reports

 6-year Transportation Improvement Program

 Each year, per Washington State law, the City reviews and updates its 6-year Transportation Improvement Program (6-year TIP).
-The review process begins each spring and concludes with a public hearing and adoption by the City Council in July or August of each year.
-The current 2019 – 2024 6-year TIP is available below.
+The review process begins each spring and concludes with a public hearing and adoption by the City Council in June or July of each year.
+The current 2020 – 2025 6-year TIP is available below.

 Street and Pedestrian Safety Plan